learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 This way of creating Objects is often preferred due to its simplicity, but there
 are other ways we can create Objects.
+Say, for example, that we want to be able
+to create multiple Objects that all share some properties.
+Rather than type out
+all the properties each time, we can use a _Constructor function_.

 ### Creating an Object Using the Constructor Function